New feature spotlight for pharmacy workflows

 Medication Context

-Metadata is enriched with medication and patient details from HL7 pharmacy order data so teams are not working from bare identifiers.
+Metadata is enriched with medication and patient details from connected pharmacy data so teams are not working from bare identifiers.

 06